 Investment Risk Tolerance: Rabbani et al. (2021) studied the association of financial risk tolerance (FRT) and stock market performance during a period of volatile stock market volatility in 2018-2019.
-A decrease in FRT was found across the sample, but was exhibited most acutely by younger, nonmarried respondents with few investable assets.
+A decrease in FRT was found across the sample but was exhibited most acutely by younger, nonmarried respondents with few investable assets.
 Males showed decreases in FRT in four time periods studied while females took longer to process negative market data before FRT changed.
 Another key finding was that financial counselors/planners likely serve a “buffering” role when investors experience financial shocks by educating and calming clients.

 - Implications: Pay special attention to male investors and those with limited capital to explain market risk and principles of successful investing (e.g., diversification and dollar-cost averaging) and mitigate panic selling.

 Retirement Planning: Blanchett (2021) reviewed age assumptions used in retirement plans and found that they did not incorporate “tail risk” associated with a longer potential retirement period for a married couple.
-Simulations suggest adding five years to projected life expectancy for a single household and eight years to the longest life expectancy of either member of a joint household to increase the probability of not outliving savings.
-A retirement period of 30 years (to age 95) was assumed for a 65-year old male/female couple.
+Simulations suggest adding five years to the projected life expectancy for a single household and eight years to the longest life expectancy of either member of a joint household to increase the probability of not outliving savings.
+A retirement period of 30 years (to age 95) was assumed for a 65-year-old male/female couple.

 - Implications: Regularly review assumptions used in personal retirement plans and underlying assumptions of financial calculators.
 Also, incorporate “tail risk” recommendations into personal plans.

-Financial Education Impact: The Jump$tart Coalition’s Financial Foundations for Educators (J$FFE) impact study found that educating high school teachers on basics of personal finance related to their own lives made them significantly more effective in enhancing the financial literacy of their students.
-Student knowledge scores increased 24% following teachers’ participation in J$FEE.
+Financial Education Impact: The Jump$tart Coalition’s Financial Foundations for Educators (J$FFE) impact study found that educating high school teachers on the basics of personal finance related to their own lives made them significantly more effective in enhancing the financial literacy of their students.
+Student knowledge scores increased by 24% following teachers’ participation in J$FEE.
 Effects were even more pronounced on students from historically financially underserved communities and teachers with less than ten years of experience.